arnaudfi/importDrumkv1/README.md

 # importDrumkv1
-Bash script to easily import a drum kit in [drumkv1](https://drumkv1.sourceforge.io/) (linux software)
+Bash script to easily import a drum kit in [drumkv1](https://drumkv1.sourceforge.io/) (an old-school drum-kit sampler for linux)

 To work :
 All the samples need to be in the same folder